 Pain may impair chest wall expansion and impede oxygenation.
 Pain should be relieved with small frequent doses of narcotic medications, eg, 2–8 mg of morphine or 50–100 μg of fentanyl every 30 minutes as needed.
 The pain level should be constantly reassessed to ensure adequate analgesia.

 Several entities need to be considered in the patient with chest trauma.
 They can cause severe hypoxia and/or shock.
 The diagnoses are made clinically and need to be addressed without waiting for any diagnostic testing.
 Any patient presenting with any one of these entities should be treated as outlined and admitted to the hospital for further care.

 Tension pneumothorax develops when a one-way valve air leak occurs from either the lung or chest wall.
 Air enters the pleural space but cannot escape, leading to increased intrapleural pressure, collapse of the lung, and shift of the mediastinal contents to the opposite side.
 Tension pneumothorax can result from blunt chest injury with resultant parenchymal lung injury, but can also be secondary to positive-pressure ventilation.
 Occasionally a small penetrating wound can cause a valve-like effect that allows air to enter the pleural space on inspiration but not exit on expiration.
 The collapse of the lung leads to right to left pulmonary shunting and resultant hypoxia.
-In addition, increased intrathoracic pressure and pressure on the vena cava can reduce ...
+In addition, increased intrathoracic pressure and pressure on the vena ...